Implantable Sensor with Lamp (ISL)

 Subcutaneous Transmitters: Description of the telemetry system upon which the stimulators are based.

-Implantable Stimulator-Transponder (A3041): A non-rechargeable, long-life, implantable stimulator that acknowledges command reception, provides synchronizing signal, and monitors its battery voltage.
+Implantable Stimulator-Transponder (A3041): An implantable stimulator that acknowledges command reception, provides synchronizing signal, and monitors its battery voltage (active).

-Implantable Stimulator-Sensor (A3037): An implantable stimulator, transponder, and sensor that comes in a version small enough to fit in a mouse.
+Implantable Stimulator-Sensor (A3037): An implantable stimulator, transponder, and sensor that comes in a version small enough to fit in a mouse (discontinued).

-Implantable Stimulator-Transponder (A3036): An implantable stimulator that acknowledges command reception.
+Implantable Stimulator-Transponder (A3036): An implantable stimulator that acknowledges command reception (discontinued).

-Command Transmitter (A3029): A 910-MHz transmitter for use with implantable stimulators.
+Command Transmitter (A3029): A 910-MHz transmitter for use with implantable stimulators (discontinued).

-Battery Charger (A3033): Description of the simple battery chargers we offer for ex-vivo recharging of now-obsolete stimulators.
+Battery Charger (A3033): Battery chargers we built for ex-vivo recharging of now-discontinued stimulators (discontinued).

-Implantable Sensor with Lamp (A3030): An implantable stimulator-sensor and implantable lamps for use in rats.
+Implantable Sensor with Lamp (A3030): An implantable stimulator-sensor and implantable lamps for use in rats (discontinued).

-Implantable Lamp (A3024): Prototype command receiver and lamp driver.
+Implantable Lamp (A3024): Prototype command receiver and lamp driver (obsolete).

-Command Transmitter-Receiver (A3023): Prototype transmitter and micropower receiver.
+Command Transmitter-Receiver (A3023): Prototype transmitter and micropower receiver (obsolete).

-Lamp Controller (A2060L): A LWDAQ-based pulse generator for controlling optogenetic illumination.
+Lamp Controller (A2060L): A LWDAQ-based pulse generator for controlling optogenetic illumination (obsolete).

 Development Logbook: Account of the development of the original rat-sized ISL, presented in blog format.

-MS-ISL SBIR Phase II Application: The Research Strategy section from our application to the NIH for SBIR Phase II funding to continue development of our MS-ISL.
-This application was declined twice and we have no plans to apply again.
+MS-ISL SBIR Phase II Application: Research Strategy section from our unsuccessful application to NIH for SBIR Phase II.

 Conceptual Design: Draft design to motivate development of the Implantable Sensor with Lamp.